TeresaChou/B02901038_Blog/README.md

 ## Usage:

-Start the server in one terminal, type:
+Start the server in one terminal, in the root directory type:
 ```
 npm run server
 ```
-Then start the react in another terminal, type:
+Then start the react in another terminal, in the root directory type:
 ```
 npm run start
 ```